cdhenry/cdhenry.github.io/_posts/2018-05-25-variables_scope_and_hoisting_in_javascript.markdown

 console.log( "Apple );
 ```

-One might think that we would get an error telling us the variable, fruit, has not been defined since we have not yet declared it; however, in JS when a variable is assigned without a declaration it automatically assigns the variablae to the global scope.
+One might think that we would get an error telling us the variable, fruit, has not been defined since we have not yet declared it; however, in JS when a variable is assigned without a declaration it automatically assigns the variable to the global scope.
 This is called implicit declaration.

 ```
 function myFn (){